Coffee Trading License in Dubai

 Key Documents and Approvals

-A standard trading licence application at Dubai South Business Hub Free Zone will typically require the following documentation: passport copies of all shareholders and directors, a completed application form, trade name approval confirmation, a memorandum of association, and proof of registered address within the free zone.
+A standard trading license application at Dubai South Business Hub Free Zone will typically require the following documentation: passport copies of all shareholders and directors, a completed application form, trade name approval confirmation, a memorandum of association, and proof of registered address within the free zone.

 Because coffee is classified as a food commodity, traders should also be aware of potential requirements from the relevant emirate-level food control authority and the Emirates Authority for Standardisation and Metrology (ESMA).
 ESMA sets labelling and product standards for food items sold or distributed in the UAE, and compliance with these standards is a legal obligation for any business handling coffee products intended for end consumers.
 Businesses focused exclusively on re-export may face different requirements, and early engagement with the relevant authorities is recommended.